sebkirche/pcurl/README.md

         Perform an action on the response.
 It can be the display of a value (from header, regex on body, json path)

+    --action-nullable-values
+        If set an action can return null values, else it fails if the result cannot find a value.

+    --action-res-delimiter
+        Set the delimiter for action results.
+Default is ','.

     --basic <user:password>
     --user  <user:password>
         Use basic http authentication.
 Specified in the form user:password